 - All for Nothing: The terrorists' attempt to get disarmament; just after they appear to get what they want, a Delta Force commando force busts in, killing all but two of them, with McKeeson killing himself to avoid being taken in.

-- Artistic License – Physics: Meg's camera never would have caught the mushroom cloud or the blast wave; the initial flash would have wiped its optics.
+- Artistic License – Physics: While it makes for an impressive moment, Meg's camera could not have caught the mushroom cloud or the blast wave; the initial flash would have wiped its optics.

-- Biting-the-Hand Humor: A terrorist remarks, "NBC would kill its mother for this footage."
+- Biting-the-Hand Humor: Dave McKeeson, during his rant on the media and its behavior, remarks, "NBC would kill its mother for this footage."

 - Death by Irony: "No, things seem... pretty calm here right now.
 There's not a–"

 - Delayed Explosion: Averted.
 The video showing the mushroom cloud has it going off, followed almost immediately by a blast wave.

 - Downer Ending: Charleston becomes America's own Hiroshima.
 The small silver lining is that the ordered evacuations limit deaths to the thousands instead of the hundreds of thousands.

 - False Reassurance: Walter Letteau, the Department of Energy (DOE) spokesman, spends most of the first half of the movie assuring everyone that the terrorists' threat is a hoax of the kind they've received in the past, and that it only appears credible because it's actually being covered by the news.